cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

 }
 ```

 We retrieve a connection using the `connect` method.
 Then we compose (sequential composition) this with the `query` method, and we attach a handler.
 This handler is `ok(rc)` which is provided in the `ActionHelper` class.
-It basically provides the JSON representation or manage the error case.
+It basically provides the JSON representation or manage the error responses (`500`, `404`).

 Following the same pattern, the other methods are implemented as follows: